Critical pedagogy: Developments and critiques

 Like critical theory itself, the field of critical pedagogy continues to evolve.
 Contemporary critical educators, such as bell hooks and Peter McLaren, discuss in their criticisms the influences of many varied concerns, institutions, and social structures, "including globalization, the mass media, and race/spiritual relations", while citing reasons for resisting the possibilities to change.
 McLaren has developed a social movement based version of critical pedagogy that he calls revolutionary critical pedagogy, emphasizing critical pedagogy as a social movement for the creation of a democratic socialist alternative to capitalism.

 Curry Malott and Derek R. Ford's first collaborative book, Marx, Capital, and Education built on McLaren's revolutionary pedagogy by connecting it to the global class struggle and the history of the actually-existing workers' movements.
 As Curry Malott noted, "Critical pedagogy was created as a break from the Marxism of Freire's Pedagogy of the Oppressed and Bowles and Gintis' Schooling in Capitalist America.
 Even though it is true that critical pedagogy has become increasingly domesticated and watered down, it's birth was an act of counterrevolution itself."
 In particular, they argued for a critical pedagogy that simultaneously pursued communism and national liberation.
 Malott and Ford were the first authors to bring Harry Haywood's work into critical pedagogy.
 They believed that critical pedagogy had been divorced from its radical roots.
 Yet when Malott went to re-investigate those roots, he decided that they were not revolutionary at all.
-In fact, he argued that they were permeated by anti-communism and hostility to any actually-existing struggles of oppressed peoples.
+In fact, he argued that they were permeated by anti-communism and hostility to any what he saw asactually-existing struggles of oppressed peoples.
 As a result, both Malott and Ford moved away from critical pedagogy.
 Ford developed a political pedagogy that built on McLaren's revolutionary critical pedagogy but took "a distanced and expository position" to link the project more explicitly to communism.
 Yet he later abandoned that as a starting point and instead turned his attention to educational forms.